 Up to this point, I noticed the blame had consistently fallen on the shoulders of religious authorities.
-To what extent, however, did Islamic teachings themselves influence behaviour?
-Would violent passages in the Quran matter at all if Imams were teaching peaceful interpretations?
+To what extent, however, did some teachings themselves influence behaviour?
+Would violent passages in holy texts matter at all if Imams were teaching peaceful interpretations?

 The responsibility of power: Imams, interpretation, and the petro-Islamic industry

 “When we talk about normative Islam,” said Dr Jasser, “the Islam of the Saudi, Turkish, Pakistani, or Iranian governments immediately comes to mind.
 Their Islam may not be my Islam, but, as reformers, we must admit that our interpretation of scripture is in the minority.

 My grandfather was a Sharia court judge, and he rejected seventh century interpretations in favour of modern, sometimes metaphorical, reinterpretations.
 The Quranic passage calling for the amputation of a thief’s hand, for example, may be reinterpreted as a metaphoric severing from society.
 Again, this may seem like apologetics, but it is absolutely vital that we favour an exegesis that is compatible with 21st century human rights.

 I was also never taught that Mohammad consummated his marriage with Aisha when she was nine.
 If I were to say that, in order to be honest with myself as a Muslim, I must then also have to bizarrely accept the Prophet was a ‘pedophile’, how could I possibly be in a position to reform my faith from a position of love and belief?
 Paedophilia is a psychiatric diagnosis that is disturbed.